First posted 18 January 2015; last updated: 8 February 2017

 With the exception of the above volume, I prefer McCloskey from the early days of cliometrics in the 1970s to the early 1990s.
 The two editions of The Economic History of Britain since 1700 that Donald McCloskey edited with Roderick Floud (2 volumes, 1981; and 3 volumes, 1994) are great.
 I treasure my unfortunately outdated, but dog-eared, copies of the 1981 volumes.
 The 2004 update by Floud & Johnson, The Cambridge Economic History of Modern Britain (3 volumes) continues in that tradition.

 The 2014 successor, Floud, Humphries & Johnson, The Cambridge Economic History of Modern Britain (2 volumes) is important as introductory material and updated literature survey.
-But the great chapter on overseas trade originally written by Knick Harley has been replaced with one by Nuala Zahedieh which seems keener on Immanuel Wallerstein.
+An interesting change from previous editions is that the chapter on overseas trade originally written by Knick Harley has been replaced with one by Nuala Zahedieh which makes a nod to Immanuel Wallerstein.

 Morgan’s Slavery, Atlantic Trade and the British Economy, 1660-1800 is an excellent review of the debate surrounding this question, but as of 2000.

 For some Europe-wide perspectives on the “rise of the West”, see Broadberry & O’Rourke, ed., The Cambridge Economic History of Modern Europe (vol. 1).
 Unlike its predecessors in the same Cambridge series, this one is a very reader-friendly source.
 Another comparative look is Prados de la Escosura, ed., Exceptionalism and Industrialisation: Britain and its European Rivals, 1688–1815.

 Books which review and summarise our current understanding of the “Great Divergence”, which used to be called the “Rise of the West”: